 If you’re wondering what to do in Sicily, look no further than Messina.
-A clear sky, bright sun and a shimmering sea is the premise for a summer to be enjoyed on the beaches of Sicily.
+A clear sky, bright sun, and a shimmering sea are the premise for a summer to be enjoyed on the beaches of Sicily.
 Messina is the perfect destination for those who want to spend their holidays relaxing, and for those who prefer to combine relaxation and fun.

 Capo Peloro is on the north-eastern tip of Sicily where the Ionian and the Tyrrhenian sea meet.
 It’s a spacious beach, with transparent waters and an enchanting view of the Strait of Messina.
 It’s a wonderful setting to spend a pleasant day.